mmig/libflac.js/README.md

 }

 ////////
-// [3] FINISH DECODING
+// [4] FINISH DECODING

 // finish Decoding
 flac_ok &= Flac.FLAC__stream_decoder_finish(flac_decoder);

+////////
+// [5] DESTROY: delete dencoder
+// alternatively reset the decoder, and then re-initialize for re-using the decoder instance

 //after usage: free up all resources for the decoder Flac.FLAC__stream_decoder_delete(flac_decoder);

 ////////
-// [4] ... do something with the decoded data, e.g.
+// [6] ... do something with the decoded data, e.g.
 //     merge "decoded pieces" in decBuffer into a single data stream and add WAV header...

 ```